-Never eat fish and yogurt together, you’ll die.
+Never eat fish and yoghurt together, you’ll die.

 Don’t cut a child’s hair for the first year.
-Yes you guessed it …it zaps there phyiscal strength.
+Yes, you guessed it …it zaps their phyiscal strength.

 Don’t swim in a lake at night because it is believed that that is when pixies and genies bathe and, if you happen to be in the water at the same time, you may get struck by some calamity.